 Alternatives to freezing eggs for fertility preservation include the use of donor oocytes or freezing strips of ovarian tissue followed by transplantation onto the same person at a later time after treatment of cancer or diseases that are known to result in a high risk of ovarian failure.

-References on Oocyte Vitrification
+More Readings on Egg Freezing or Oocyte Vitrification

 Cobo A, Meseguer M, Remoh J, Pellicer A. Use of cryo-banked oocytes in an ovum donation programme: a prospective, randomized, controlled, clinical trial.
 Hum Reprod 2010;25:2239–46.